 by Tony Vidler

-In recent times there has been far greater emphasis upon creating contracts which are explicit, and this applies to employment contracts as much (if not moreso perhaps) than most other commercial contracts.
-I have no issue with strong contracts that protect both parties and are detailed in terms of each parties rights and obligations.
-In fact there is a lot of merit in them when the two parties are entering an unequal relationship.
-The problem is that the contracts focus on rights and responsibilities governing the employer-employee relationship – not the core function of the role that is being fulfilled by the employee.
+In recent times there has been far greater emphasis upon creating contracts which are explicitly designed to meet legal requirements and manage the risk of the employment relationship turning sour.
+I have no issue with strong contracts that protect both parties and are detailed in terms of each parties rights and obligations, and there is a lot of merit in them when the two parties are entering an unequal relationship as is usually the case between employer and employee.
+The problem is that the contracts have become focused upon the rights and responsibilities governing the employer-employee relationship and usually don’t cover the core function of the role that is being fulfilled by the employee terribly well.
 What little direction is covered in an employment contract about functions and duties are usually waffle designed to fit with an equally waffly performance appraisal process.

 Waffle doesn’t provide transparency, simplicity or exactness.
 It doesn’t provide clarity.
 It doesn’t focus on what matters most.

-There is a way to ensure you can provide that focus without losing the employment contracts.
+There is a way to ensure you can provide that focus without losing the employment contracts or undermining them.
 They are still there because they are a necessity.
 But once they are done and signed and filed away, forget about them unless a problem occurs – then drag them back out.

 For Example, a role description for an adviser in the firm might be: